For your own safety

 - The 1-litre plastic bag containing your liquids (individual containers of up to 100 ml)

 - Liquid medication, baby food and special foods of over 100 ml

 - Liquid tax & duty free items of over 100 ml (with purchase receipt in a sealed, ICAO-compliant bag)

 - Laptop, tablet and camera

-- Flyer - Information for your security (pdf, 1.39 MB)Important security information
+- Flyer - Information for your safety (pdf, 1.39 MB)Important security information

 Bans and regulations